Stillbot/stillbot-master/README.md

 stillbot-master
 ===========

-The goal of the *stillbot-master* project is to provide different ways to control and extract data from the *stillbot-slave* PLC.
+The goal of the *stillbot-master* project is to provide different ways to pre-program, control and extract data from the *stillbot-slave* PLC.

 Ideally the project would be split into and/or provide:
 * a RESTful interface to make calls through (a spiffy Flask/Django web2.bl0wz interface is predicated on this)